kubernetes/community/communication/zoom-guidelines.md

 Zoom is the main video communication platform for Kubernetes.
-It is used for running the [community meeting], [SIG/WG meetings], [Meet Our Contributors] and many other Kubernetes online events.
+It is used for running the [community meeting], [SIG/WG meetings], and many other Kubernetes online events.
 Since the Zoom meetings are open to the general public, a Zoom host or co-host has to moderate a meeting in all senses of the word, from starting and stopping the meeting to acting on [Kubernetes code of conduct] issues.